aaltsys/doc-newwares/documents/03_receiving.rst

 checking and updating.
 The clerk should check the following:

 #.
 Hash total of number of received units is correct.
 #.
-Hash total of content (cases, boxes, cartons, etc.) matches.
+Hash total of packages (cases, boxes, cartons, etc.) matches.
 #.
 Condition of goods is noted correctly.
 #.
 Storage zone and location is appropriate for warehouse, account, and product.